 4.3 Transforming a model to a view model

 A common role of an action is to simply do the work necessary to mold a domain model into a presentation model for a view, JSON, or other output type.
-This type of action handles a GET request to the web server and in its simplest form returns html to the browser.
+This type of action handles a GET request to the web server and in its simplest form returns HTML to the browser.

 Cue Balls for the Code in Text